cameraui/docs/admin/workers.md

 ## The workers list

 Once paired, a worker appears in the **Workers** list showing its online/offline status, platform (OS/architecture), process ID, version, and live CPU and memory use.
 A warning is shown if a worker's version differs from the master's.
-When a worker is behind, a small dot also appears on the **Workers** entry in the sidebar, the same marker the server and plugins use for a pending update.
+When a worker is behind, a small dot appears on the **Updates** entry in the navigation, the same marker the server and plugins use for a pending update.

+The list is also where you see a worker that thinks it is connected but is not.
+A worker that fails to link up at startup, or loses the link later, says so in its [log](/admin/logs) with the reason instead of sitting there looking online.
+Cameras and plugins running on a worker show up in **Metrics** with the worker's name and its load.

-A lagging worker shows an **Update** button right in the list: the worker installs the master's version and restarts itself.
-Two cases need a different route.
-Workers running inside the desktop app update with that app.
-And workers still on a version before 2.1.0 don't understand the update command yet, so bring them up once by hand: on Docker, exec into the container, run `cameraui update-server -H /data` and restart the container (pulling the worker image won't change the version).
+The [Updates page](/install/updating#the-updates-page) lists every lagging worker next to the server and the plugins, and a lagging worker shows an **Update** button right in the list too: the worker installs the version the master is heading for and restarts itself.
+Normally that is the version the master runs; when a server update is waiting, it is that one, so the worker does not have to be updated twice.
+Workers running the desktop app update the same way, the app installs its update and relaunches.
+Only a worker still on a version before 2.1.0 needs a different route, it does not understand the update command yet, so bring it up once by hand: on Docker, exec into the container, run `cameraui update-server -H /data` and restart the container (pulling the worker image won't change the version).
 From then on the button covers them too.
 See [Updating](/install/updating).

 ## Camera and plugin assignments